frozn/TipTac/.github/ISSUE_TEMPLATE/other-issue.md

 ---
 name: Other issue
-about: Indiviual topic for TipTac Reborn
+about: Individual topic for TipTac Reborn
 title: ''
 labels: ''
 assignees: ''